-The worldwide apparel industry has experienced significant price deflation in recent years.
-The deflation is attributable to increased competition, excess worldwide manufacturing capacity, increased product sourcing in lower cost countries, growth of the mass merchant channel of distribution and reduced relative spending on apparel and increased value consciousness on the part of consumers reflecting, in part, general economic conditions.
+Deflation in the apparel industry is attributable to increased competition, excess worldwide manufacturing capacity, increased product sourcing in lower cost countries, growth of the mass merchant channel of distribution and reduced relative spending on apparel and increased value consciousness on the part of consumers reflecting, in part, general economic conditions.
+Average per unit wholesale and retail selling prices for the mass merchant tier of distribution are lower than they are in other tiers of distribution.
+In recent years, the mass market tier of distribution has gained a progressively larger percentage of total U.S. apparel sales.
+This growth in market share, combined with the lower average per unit wholesale and retail prices, has contributed to the overall deflation in U.S. apparel prices.
+In addition, consolidation in the retail industry has increased our customers' bargaining power, putting downward pressure on our prices and net sales.
 Downward pressure on prices has affected the apparel industry by:

-- negatively impacting gross margins; - requiring the introduction of lower-priced products; - requiring the reduction of wholesale prices on existing products; - increasing customer demands for allowances, incentives and other forms of economic support that could adversely affect our profitability; and - increasing pressure to further reduce production costs and operating expenses and to increase unit sales.
+- negatively impacting net sales and gross margins; - requiring the introduction of lower-priced products; - requiring the reduction of wholesale prices on existing products; - increasing customer demands for allowances, incentives and other forms of economic support that could adversely affect our profitability; and - increasing pressure to further reduce production costs and operating expenses and to increase unit sales.

 All of these impacts may continue in the future.
-If we are unable to successfully respond to these developments in our industry, our profitability and results of operations may suffer significantly.
+If we are unable to successfully respond to these developments in our industry, our net sales and gross margins may continue to be negatively impacted.

-THE APPAREL INDUSTRY IS SUBJECT TO RAPIDLY EVOLVING FASHION TRENDS AND WE AND OTHER PARTICIPANTS IN THE INDUSTRY MUST CONTINUOUSLY OFFER INNOVATIVE AND UPGRADED PRODUCTS.
+THE APPAREL INDUSTRY IS SUBJECT TO RAPIDLY EVOLVING FASHION TRENDS AND WE AND OTHER PARTICIPANTS IN THE INDUSTRY MUST CONTINUOUSLY OFFER INNOVATIVE AND UPGRADED PRODUCTS; FAILURE TO DO SO MAY IMPACT OUR NET SALES AND LEAD TO EXCESS INVENTORY, MARKDOWNS AND/OR DILUTION OF OUR BRANDS.